Homeschool Geology on a Budget – 10 Tips

 So, with that in mind, we wanted to give you some ideas on how to study geology if the budget is a bit tight.
 Let’s start with some very painless ideas:

-- Depending on where you live, you may have access to all kinds of samples in your own backyard.
+- Depending on where you live, you may have access to samples in your own backyard.
 Get outside and do some digging in the garden!

 - When you’re traveling on vacation, stick a collection bucket in the back of your car.
 Stop when you see some good road cutouts, or venture down a country road and collect.
 (Of course, be sure that you are not collecting in a national or state park!
 That could get you a big fine, and we are trying to SAVE money!)
 Be sure to pack a hammer or pick to help with removing samples that are a bit trickier to get out.
 Other items to pack would include a small notebook and a pencil to make notes of your discoveries.
 A pen probably is not a good substitute, because if there is any moisture where you are hunting, it could ruin your notes.

-- Call a local rock club and find out where they go to find specimens.
-Then plan your own trip to collect.
+3. Call a local rock club and find out where they go to find specimens.
+Then plan a rockhounding outing.

-- If you know that you are going to be studying geology, determine to set aside a certain amount each month to help with purchasing supplies that you might need.
-If you could even set aside $10 a month, over a year, you will have squirreled away a very nice stash!
+4. If you know that you are going to be studying geology, set aside a certain amount each month to help with purchasing supplies that you might need.
+Try to set aside $10 a month, over a year, and you will have squirreled away a very nice stash!

-- Be sure, in your collecting, that you at least indicate where you found each sample.
+5. Be sure, in your collecting, that you indicate where you found each sample.
 The story in the rocks is not just about what you find, but where you find it.

-When you are ready to make a purchase of books and supplies, we have some ideas that can help you to make the most of what you have put aside.
+When you are ready to make your geology purchase, we have some ideas that can help you make the most of what you have put aside.

-- The study of geology is in large part, about worldview.
-Don’t spend your money on something that will undermine your worldview.
-If your dollars are precious to you, how much more your children’s spirits and souls?
+2. The study of geology is in large part, about worldview.
+Don’t spend money on something that will undermine your worldview.
+Your children’s spirits and souls are worth more than that.
 Put your dollars where they will count for Biblical instruction.

 So, there you go!
-I hope that these ideas help you as you are working through just how you are going to study geology.
+I hope that these ideas help you as you are working through just how you can homeschool geology on a budget!.
 Your kids will thank you!